Pre-training Language Models for Comparative Reasoning: Limitations

 \section{Limitations}

-In our pre-training framework, we generate synthetic data for comparative answer generation pre-training with templates, which can cause some synthetic questions not fluent.
-Such noises in the pre-training data might limit the downstream performance.
-Similarly, the language of the synthetic summaries generated by a trained data-to-text model are rigid and lack of diversity and flexibility.
+In our pre-training framework, we generate synthetic data with templates to collect comparative question-answer pairs, which may cause fluency issues on some synthetic questions.
+Such noise in the pre-training data might affect the downstream performance.
+Similarly, since the synthetic summaries were generated by an off-the-shelf data-to-text model, the language of generated summaries can be rigid and lack of diversity and flexibility.
 Future work can adopt more advanced approaches to convert quintuples into more fluent and diverse texts for pre-training.
+Another limitation is that BART and T5 have a maximum input token limit of 1,024.
+When dealing with longer documents or complex comparative scenarios, this limation may lead to truncation of relevant context, potentially affecting the model's performance.
+Future work can explore LMs that can handle longer texts.